Studio: Cartoon Network Studios

 Once again, every single aspect of the audio is impressive.
 The background music, composed by Aivi and Surasshu, enhances the wondrous settings and events of each episode.
 The new version of the opening song, “We Are the Crystal Gems,” is fantastic in its simplicity, and the ever-changing music that plays during the end credits is pleasant to listen to.

 Every role is perfectly cast, even for the minor characters who appear just once or twice this season.
 Tom Sharpling has a few more moments in the spotlight as Greg Universe, but what stands out in every episode is how well-suited the female voice actors are to their roles.
 This is nothing like anime, where there are just half a dozen types of high-pitched female character voices in almost everything.
-Instead, there is a stunning amount of variety here; Shelby Rabara is outstanding in her role as the generally distrustful and overly-confident Peridot, for example, and Jennifer Paz is once again outstanding in her brief moments as the strong but terrified Lapis Lazuli.
+Instead, there is a stunning amount of variety here; Shelby Rabara is outstanding in her role as the initially distrustful and overly-confident Peridot, for example, and Jennifer Paz is once again outstanding in her brief moments as Lapis Lazuli.
 What really tops it all off are the musical performances.
 Sadie gets to sing in one episode devoted to her, Connie has a part in two songs and Amethyst even sings a song that helps us better understand her feelings.
 As if the inclusion of “Stronger Than You” wasn’t reason enough to buy the first volume of the original soundtrack, having songs sung by Connie (Grace Rolek) and more basically make it a must-have.

 Anyone who loves the character of Connie will be delighted to know that she goes through powerful character development this season, and that Steven truly cares about her and continues to do his best to make her happy.
 There are a few occasions when her role in the story could have been weakened, and just as many occasions when she comes out stronger than before.
 With Onion even being tolerable, there is simply nothing that the writers do wrong in this season.
 Rebecca Sugar’s outstandingly positive series is still somehow an underrated gem when compared to Adventure Time‘s popularity and success, but it truly is one of the best shows on television and one of the most inspirational shows for young people to watch.
 It features positive representations of women and challenges to societal norms, and is genuinely wonderful in general.